alphagov/government-service-design-manual/service-manual/making-software/choosing-technology.md

 ## Cost

-With the growth of open source many technology products (databases, operating systems, programming languages, development tools, etc.) are freely available.
+With the growth of open source many technology products (databases, operating systems, programming languages, development tools, etc) are freely available.
 But a large market still exists for commercial software products.

 When choosing technology make sure you do consider the total cost, as well as any upfront fees.
 Try and take into consideration costs for things like staff, support and productivity.